Presidency University B.Tech Admissions 2026

 Candidates claiming eligibility for Government seats under Horanadu & Gadinadu Kannadiga clauses and whose mother tongue is Kannada, Tulu or Kodava, will have to appear for a Kannada language test to establish their ability to speak, read and write Kannada.
 The Kannada Language test will be conducted at Bidar, Belagavi, Ballary, Bijapura, Mangalore, and Bengaluru Centres.

-As the KCET 2025 will be conducted offline (pen and paper-based test), candidates will be required to mark their responses in the KCET OMR sheet 2025.
-The sheet will have four options for all the questions and candidates will have to shade the correct answer.
-It should be noted that answers once shaded can’t be changed.
-Therefore, students must be careful while doing the exam.
+The KCET 2026 will be conducted in offline-pen and paper mode.
+In pen and paper mode, candidates need to mark their responses in the KCET OMR sheet 2026.
+The OMR sheet of KCET will consist of four options for all the questions and students will have to shade the correct answers.
+Candidates are advised to shade their answers accordingly as once marked can't be changed.

-The authorities have released the KCET 2025 syllabus on the official website.
-Candidates are advised to go through the Karnataka CET syllabus and avoid the chances of missing out on any topic.
-The KCET syllabus pdf contains the topics from which the questions will be asked in the entrance test.
+The authority will publish the KCET 2026 syllabus on the official website.
+Candidates should take a throughout look at the Karnataka CET syllabus for better preparation of the exam.
+The KCET syllabus pdf will contain the topics from which the questions will be asked in the entrance test.
+The Karnataka common entrance test syllabus comprises topics from Physics, Chemistry, and Mathematics.
 The syllabus will be based on the First and Second PUC syllabi prescribed by the Department of Pre-University Education of Karnataka State.

 Frequently Asked Questions (FAQs)